 Internet and Communication in the Country

 The Internet connection and communication facilities in major cities are well facilitated.
-You will find most of the hotels and restaurants in major town and cities providing internet services to use within their hotel premises.
-Telephone and fax services are also well equipped.
+You will find most of the hotels and restaurants in major towns and cities providing internet services to use within their hotel premises.
+Telephone and fax services are also well-equipped.
 It becomes harder to find these facilities once you reach further into the rural areas.
 In such cases, you can use Bhutanese cell phone services to make cellular calls and access the Internet.
 However, these services can also be unavailable or unreliable in extremely remote and rural areas of the country.

 Local Currency and Foreign Exchange

 The local currency used in Bhutan is the ngultrum (Nu).
-Since all of your expenses in the trip including the food, travel guides and accommodations are paid before the trip you don’t need to carry much local currency except for small expenses like tips, laundry, drinks, and souvenirs.
+Since all of your expenses for the trip including the food, travel guides and accommodations are paid before the trip you don’t need to carry much local currency except for small expenses like tips, laundry, drinks, and souvenirs.

-Exchange facilities are provided on the exchange counters in the airport along within large hotels and banks in major cities like Thimpu and Phuntsholing.
+Exchange facilities are provided on the exchange counters in the airport along with large hotels and banks in major cities like Thimpu and Phuntsholing.
 It might be harder to exchange currency in other cities.
-When exchanging the currency be sure to remain updated regarding the exchange rates which are available at the official website of Bank of Bhutan at https://www.bob.bt/forex-all/.
+When exchanging the currency be sure to remain updated regarding the exchange rates which are available at the official website of the Bank of Bhutan at https://www.bob.bt/forex-all/.

-Don’t be surprised if you see Indian currency used interchangeably with the Bhutanese currency.
+Don’t be surprised if you see Indian currency used interchangeably with Bhutanese currency.
 Most of the vendors will easily accept Indian Rupees so, you can also carry with you some Indian Currency to use for other purposes.